oleg-shilo/AsyncIt/readme.md

 {
     public partial class OrderService
     {
-        public Order GetOrder(int id) // GetOrderAsync will be created by AsyncIt {...}
+        public Order GetOrder(int id) // and GetOrderAsync will be created by AsyncIt {...}
     }
 }